Forex Trading Terms: Pips, Lots, Spreads and Leverage

 What is a lot in forex?

 A lot refers to the size of a trade.
-The different forex trading lot sizes forex are Standard, Mini, Micro or Nano.
+The different forex trading lot sizes are standard, mini, micro and nano.

 What is spread in trading forex?